Member Board relations guidelines

 1. Follow the member organization’s Whistleblower policy.

-2. If the organization has no Whistleblower policy, alert the Contact.
+2. If the organization has no Whistleblower policy, alert the member's primary contact.

-3. If the Contact is implicated, alert the Board Treasurer or Chair of the Audit Committee.
+3. If the member's primary contact is implicated, alert the Board Treasurer or Chair of the Audit Committee.

 How did we do?